Why internet safety matters

 It’s important for your child to be careful about what they share with people they don’t know.

-You might say, ‘There are some bad people on the internet.
+You might say, ‘There are bad people on the internet.
 We don’t want them to know where we live.
-Never give your name, address or date of birth to anyone online.
+Never give your name, address, date of birth or personal photos to anyone online.
 Tell me if anyone asks you for personal information’.
-It might help to compare online and offline behaviour by saying something like ‘You wouldn’t give that information to a stranger at the bus stop, would you?’
+It might help to compare online and offline behaviour by saying something like, ‘You wouldn’t give that information to a stranger at the bus stop, would you?’

 Help your child to look at and choose appropriate privacy and safety settings on any devices, programs and social media platforms, and explain why this is important.
 You can also talk about how personal data is collected on YouTube, TV streaming apps, gaming platforms and so on.

 You might find that your child is more up to date with changing privacy and safety settings than you are.
-You can make the most of this by asking your child to share what they know about these topics and then working together to adjust the settings on all your devices and apps.
+You can make the most of this by asking your child to share what they know about these topics.
+Then you and your child can work together to adjust the settings on all your devices and apps.

 Avoiding online purchases

-It’s a good idea to switch off one-click purchasing and agree on rules about in-app and other online purchases like ebooks.
-For example, you might say, ‘if you want to buy a new game or a book, ask me first and we’ll talk about it’.
+It’s a good idea to switch off one-click purchasing and agree on rules about in-app and other online purchases.
+For example, you might say, ‘If you want to buy something in a game, ask me first and we’ll talk about it’.

 It’s OK if your rules are different from those of other families.
 If you’ve thought them through and you’re happy with the way they’re working, you’re helping to keep your child safe online.